This post may contain affiliate links. Learn more.

 - Inhibiting the prevalence of DHT by reducing the production of the 5-alpha-reductase enzyme that converts into DHT.

 - Purifying the scalp to remove excess scalp DHT and sebum.

-A dormant hair follicle that’s damaged by DHT will no longer produce hair.
-And getting a “dead” hair follicle to produce hair is far more difficult than reinvigorating a hair follicle that’s still producing hair, albeit thin hair.
+A dormant hair follicle that DHT damages will no longer produce hair.
+And getting a “dead” hair follicle to grow hair is far more difficult than reinvigorating a hair follicle that’s still producing hair, albeit thin hair.

 In many ways, DHT blockers provide preventive maintenance to your hair and scalp.
 Using them now will help ensure that you’ll have a healthier head of hair as you get older.

 There’s nothing new about Minoxidil, which was introduced in the 1950s as a way to treat high blood pressure.
 One of its side effects, however, was that it promoted hair growth.